-• To raise awareness that of bullying is unacceptable in our school and incompatible with our ethosas a form of unacceptable behaviour.

-- To outline, promote and raise awareness of preventative approaches that can be used in response to reported incidences of bullying. - To develop a programme of support for those affected by bullying behaviour and for those involved in bullying behaviour. - To outline procedures for noting and reporting instances of bullying behaviour. - To outline procedures for investigating and dealing with incidents of bullying behaviour.
+- To foster a school ethos of mutual and self-respect. - To raise awareness of bullying as a form of unacceptable behaviour. - To outline, promote and raise awareness of preventative approaches that can be used in response to reported incidences of bullying. - To develop a programme of support for those affected by bullying behaviour and for those involved in bullying behaviour. - To outline procedures for noting and reporting instances of bullying behaviour. - To outline procedures for investigating and dealing with incidents of bullying behaviour.